Become a Military Engineer: Step-by-Step Career Guide

 Do I Want to Be a Military Engineer?

 As a military engineer, you could be responsible for building, maintaining, controlling and sometimes destroying structures and vehicles used for military operations.
-There are many different kinds of military engineers based with different branches of the armed forces.
-Your job may involve conducting specific types of combat operations, such as demolitions, road construction or power generation.
+There are many kinds of military engineers based with different branches of the armed forces.
+Your job might involve conducting specific types of combat operations, such as road construction or power generation.
 In a military career field, you can expect to work long hours at times, and there is always the chance of being placed in highly-dangerous situations.

 Four Steps to Become a Military Engineer